SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-10-dracula-vaccine.md

-The plan is an interesting move, from the point of view of marketing psychology: show up on a weekend in May, get a vaccination, and then get free admission to the _exhibit of medieval torture instruments._ I've heard of people offering free food or beer, but never torture instruments.
+The plan is an interesting move, from the point of view of marketing psychology: show up on a weekend in May, get a vaccination, and then get free admission to the _exhibit of medieval torture instruments._ I've heard of people offering free food or beer or even money, but never torture instruments.
 I guess the fans of Dracula are a select bunch.
 I wonder what the Pfizer marketing department thinks of this?